The Different Types of Cardiovascular Fitness

-When considering the different types of cardiovascular fitness, I consider there to be two top categories that blanket all sub-categories—traditional cardio and conditioning.
+When considering the different types of both cardiovascular exercise and fitness, I consider there to be two top categories that blanket all sub-categories—traditional cardio and conditioning.
 For simplicity, I will not include commonly accepted sports.
 Sports—from basketball to hockey—can have a strong cardio component but I feel those are best considered as sport specific, for obvious reasons.

-For training purposes, conditioning is any form of cardio exercise that is not covered under traditional cardio.
+For training purposes, conditioning is any form of cardio exercise that is not covered under traditional benefits of cardio.
 A metcon workout in CrossFit is a form of conditioning but so is an aerobics class as is the HIIT class at your local gym that includes circuited weight work, calisthenics, and maybe even a touch of traditional cardio.

 I am biased toward running for cardiovascular fitness so I will focus on it.
 To keep things simple, I will break the different types of running into sprinting, mid-distance, distance, and ultrarunning, then cover some competitively run distances for each.

 Sprinting—this type of exercise, training, and competition focuses on max speed over short distances.
-The emphasis is on top speed and power, and training focuses on improving these areas, though a minor importance may be placed on mid-distance running.
+The emphasis is on top speed and power, and training focuses on improving these areas, though a minor importance interval training may be placed on mid-distance running.

 Mid-distance running—this running category includes distances greater than between the 400 meters but less than two miles.
 This type of running still has a strong focus on speed but starts to get into the realm of cardiovascular endurance.
 Training places importance, on speed, power, and endurance.